apayne/supervision-scripts/README.md

 * `test` accessible from your regular `$PATH`, or as a built-in
 * `wc` accessible from your regular `$PATH`, or as a built-in

-Despite the long list, the majority of installations will have this available.
-The grid below shows which user-land tools are available.
+Despite the long list, the majority of installations will have these.
+The grid below shows which tools are generally available, for each toolset.

 |Command  | GNU |[FreeBSD](https://www.freebsd.org/cgi/man.cgi) | [Toybox](http://landley.net/toybox/status.html) | [Busybox](http://www.busybox.net/downloads/BusyBox.html) |
 |         | :-: | :-: |  :-:   | :-:     |